-From time to time, Outlook users may experience formatting problems with their emails, like changes in fonts, spacing and bulleting.
-If you received a copy of your email that looks different from what you originally sent out, it's likely that Outlook couldn't process the formatting as intended.
+Occasionally, Outlook users may experience formatting issues with their emails, like changes in fonts, spacing and bulleting.
+If you receive a version of your email that looks different from what you sent out, it's likely that Outlook couldn't process the formatting as intended.

-- Click the "File" tab.
-This button is in the upper-left corner of the Outlook app window.
+- Click the "File" tab in the upper-left corner

 - Click "Account "on the File menu.